Close

 Chronic Illness and Health Care Management

-BronxWorks provides a comprehensive range of services to people living with chronic illnesses, including case management, medical follow-up, assistance with housing, benefits, and entitlements, educational and support groups, individual counseling, programming for families, and harm reduction.
+BronxWorks provides a comprehensive range of services to people living with chronic illnesses, including case management, medical follow-up, benefits access and entitlements, educational and support groups, individual counseling, programming for families, and harm reduction.
 Our caring and knowledgeable staff utilize both in-house and community resources to help people living with HIV/AIDS, hepatitis C, other STIs, addiction, and other chronic illnesses improve the quality of their and their families’ lives.

 Chronic Illness and Health Care Management FAQs